-According to the most recent Online Banking Report entitled, Mobile Account Opening, online and mobile account opening will surpass the opening of new accounts in branch offices by 2017, with account opening using mobile devices having a 37% CAGR.
+According to the most recent Online Banking Report, online and mobile account opening will surpass the opening of new accounts in branch offices by 2017, with account opening using mobile devices having a 37% CAGR.
 This growth will be driven by new mobile-first account opening capabilities including being able to use a camera phone for ID verification and document upload, information autofill, digital signatures, location tracking, direct funding, responsive design and even simplified next best product cross-sell.

 The impact of these new capabilities has been significant, according to Jim Bruene, founder and editor of the Online Banking Report.
 “Financial institutions with mobile account opening capabilities have seen 20% of new accounts opened from mobile devices,” said Bruene.
 “This is mainly due to the determination and persistence of mobile-first consumers rather than institutions developing a mobile-first account-opening process, however.”